webplatform/docs/javascript/Date/getUTCSeconds/index.md

 }}
 }}
 {{Remarks_Section
-|Remarks=To get the number of seconds in local time, use the '''getSeconds''' method.
-The required dateObj reference is a '''Date''' object.
+|Remarks=The required dateObj reference is a '''Date''' object.
+To get the number of seconds in local time, use the '''getSeconds''' method.
 }}
 {{Notes_Section}}
 {{JS Object Listing}}